karishmagrana/NLP-Final-Project/README.md

    - **DIFFERENTIAL_DIAGNOSIS**: The ground truth differential diagnosis for the patient.
 It is represented as a list of pairs of the form `[[patho_1, proba_1], [patho_2, proba_2], ...]` where `patho_i` is the pathology name (`condition_name` entry in the `release_conditions.json` file) and `proba_i` is its related probability.

 ### Data Processing
 The DataProcessing.ipynb notebook in this repo takes this French dataset and the details above and translates pathologies and evidences to English.
 It also adds ground truth ICD-10 code and then samples data to create train and validation datasets for few-shot learning.
+We have uploaded the sample training, validation, and test data csv files onto this repository.
 The notebook is able to parse model output and compute performance metrics.